liz3/blog/_posts/2021-11-24-docker-api-debug.md

     "Platform": null
   }
 ```
 Woah so thats how it does that!
+As example we can see that the `-v` turned into a entry IN `Binds` IN `HostConfig`

 ## Conclusion
 This helped me solve a real world problem in software and maybe will you too, it was definitely a useful thing. thats why i like sometimes say i do software engineering & hacking, because isnt that what hacking is? thinking outside the box?